antigenomics/vdjdb-server/README.md

 ## Installation

+This section is intended for advanced users.
+We recommend using the standalone VDJdb application with command line interface that can be found [here](https://github.com/antigenomics/vdjdb-standalone).

 The most straightforward way to install VDJdb as a local server is to download the [latest release package](https://github.com/antigenomics/vdjdb/releases/latest).

 After downloading unzip the package wherever you want, but please avoid long paths and spaces (Windows version is especially sensitive to it).